MassimiIiano/hhgttg-db/README.md

 1. Each instance of Entry partecipates to at most one of the relationships ISA-L-E or ISA-P-E or ISA-S-E
 2. Each instance of Location partecipates to exactly one of the relationships ISA-S-L, ISA-P-L
 3. In each instance of Trip startDate must be erlier than endDate
+4. the rating in Trip and location must be between 0 and 100

 ### translation
 Entry(<u>ied</u>, title, text)